Why Is There Frost On The Inside Of My Windshield?

 Don’t Recirculate Air

-Using the air-recirculation button on your dash keeps the hot air inside your car, but it also traps the humidity.
+Using the air-recirculation button on your dashboard keeps the hot air inside your car, but it also traps the humidity.
 Humidity is the main cause of frost on the inside of your windshield, so it’s best to turn air recirculation off and instead turn the AC on.

 Is Frost on the Inside of My Windshield Dangerous?

 Yes, leaving frost on the inside of your windshield can be dangerous.
-The frost will decrease visibility which, in the worst case, could result in a car accident.
+The frost will decrease visibility, which, in the worst case, could result in a car accident.
 So, it’s best to remove the frost completely before driving your car.

 Congratulations!
 You made it to the end!